Sip smartly and guilt-free with our handy guide to buying the best-tasting, lower-calorie vino. Cheers!

 You're a pro at checking labels at the grocery store, but when you hit the liquor store for a bottle of wine, nutrition facts are nowhere to be found.
 Luckily, armed with some basic knowledge, you can easily figure out which wines are the best buys for your bikini body as well as your palette.
 We spoke with wine expert Madeline Puckette, cofounder of Wine Folly, who shared her best tips for finding great-tasting wines that won't derail your diet.

-Stocking up for the summer?
+Stocking up?
 Here are Puckette's top three picks for delicious, refreshing, lower-calorie wines for the warmer months:

 1. German Kabinett or Spatlese Reisling: Thanks to strict alcohol and sugar regulations in Germany, these wines have only 7.5 grams sugar per bottle and are very low-alcohol (about 9 percent ABV).
 A cold glass of Reisling is sweet and refreshing, a perfect summertime drink.